Dosing 101: 18g vs 20g Baskets – Which One to Use?

 - You drink straight espresso (not milk drinks)

-- You’re using light roasts that benefit from higher extraction
+- You use light roasts that benefit from higher extraction

 Choose 20g When: